Katherine Laird Cox: Marriage

 After the war, Ka married William Arnold-Forster, a naval officer, in 1918 and they moved to Cornwall, living in a large house called "The Eagle's Nest" at Zennor, (Note: The house and area has a long history of association with the literary and artistic community.
 Its occupants have included Patrick Heron) on the coast near St Ives.
 Initially they rented, then purchased the house in 1921, where her husband planted a garden that was considered remarkable.
 Her husband was active in the Labour Party, where he worked on international relations, publishing and speaking extensively on peace and disarmament.
 In 1920 she gave birth to their only son, the author and journalist Mark Arnold-Forster (1920–1981).

 Death

-Ka died suddenly on 23 May 1938 while her husband was away on a peace mission in North America and her death has been surrounded by many myths and legends, largely involving Aleister Crowley and witchcraft, although there is no credible evidence to support these claims.
+Ka died suddenly on 23 May 1938 while her husband was away on a peace mission in North America.
+Her death has been surrounded by many myths and legends, largely involving Aleister Crowley and witchcraft, although there is no credible evidence to support these claims.
 Her estate at the time of her death was £6,427.